cms-opendata-workshop/workshop2021-lesson-basicobjects/_episodes/01-introduction.md

 ~~~
 {: .language-cpp}

-The `edm::InputTag` object `muonInput` is defined in `python/poet_cfg.py` to be "muons", which will point to one of the muon collections we saw in the event content above.
 The result of the `getByLabel` command is a variable called "mymuons" which is a collection of all the muon objects.
 Collection classes are generally constructed as std::vectors.
 We can
 quickly access create a loop to access individual muons: